stevemoskal/FSJS-Project-5/README.md

  Previous employee and next employee buttons have been added in the modal window, where you can switch between the randomly generated employees.

  Style Changes -
  There are a few subtle style changes made to the program.
 I have updated the colour scheme, changing the background colour, background color of the employee cards, as well as the border colour of the cards.
 I have also changed the font, but only on the names displayed on the cards.
-All changes made in the CSS has been commented.
+All changes made in the CSS have been commented.

 #### Outside Resources